kaoutaar/Stutter-enhancer/frontend/README.md

 The frontend can be easily containerized and deployed using Docker.

 1.  **Build the Docker Image:**
-    Navigate to the root of your project and run:
+    After cloning the repository, navigate to the root of your project and run:
     ```bash
     docker build -t frontend:<version> Stutter-enhancer/frontend
     ```